2022 SAFF Women's Championship

 The 2022 SAFF Women's Championship was the 6th edition of the SAFF Women's Championship, the international women's football championship contested by the national teams of the South Asian Football Federation (SAFF).
 The tournament was played from 6–19 September 2022 in Kathmandu, Nepal.

 In the final, Bangladesh played Nepal on 19 September 2022 at the Dasharath Rangasala Stadium in Kathmandu.
 Bangladesh won the final match 3–1, claiming their first SAFF title.
 Bangladeshi player Sabina Khatun was the tournament's best player, winning the Most Valuable Player award.
 Also, Sabina Khatun won the Top Scorer(s) award as she scored the most goals during the tournament with eight.
-Bangladesh's Rupna Chakma, with four clean sheets, won the Best Goalkeeper award, awarded to the goalkeeper with the most clean sheets.
+Bangladesh's Rupna Chakma, with four clean sheets, won the Best Goalkeeper award, which is awarded to the goalkeeper with the most clean sheets.

 Participating teams

 Apart from the hosts, Nepal, six other South Asian teams participated in the tournament.
 Pakistan would participate in the tournament after two editions.